samsingw/fumblemore/README.md

 # Fumblemore

 **Warning: The code is immature and can harm the computer.
 Use at your own risk.**
+**Running this Programm can generate arbitrary but syntactically correct code that might be executed on your Computer with unpredictable results.**
+**If you like risks run it under an unprivileged account in a sandboxed environment.**

 ## Project Description